iTwin/platform-api-documentation/apis/overview/lifecycle.md

 <!-- Copyright (c) Bentley Systems, Incorporated.
 All rights reserved.            -->
 <!-- See LICENSE in the project root for license terms and full copyright notice. -->

-# API Versioning and Release Lifecycle
+# API versioning and release lifecycle

-## API Versions
+## API versions

 Our team versions all APIs and embeds the version number in the **Accept** header as shown below.